nfancy/scflow-workshop2024.github.io/docs/pages/main/session-2.md

 touch test.pbs.template
 ```

-Open the file in VScode and copy-paste the following code snippets:
+Open the file test.pbs.template in VScode and copy-paste the following code snippet:

 ```
 #!/bin/bash